codingkompot/API-Design/README.md

 http://localhost:3000/api/people/:id

+This is an example URL for our GET requests.
-SELECT name, houseid FROM people WHERE personID = 4;
+( SELECT name, houseid FROM people WHERE personID = 4; )

 http://localhost:3000/api/people/new